JokerJohn/Cloud_Map_Evaluation/README.md

 ### What's the difference between raw rendered map and inlier rendered map?

-The primary function of the "**raw rendered map **(left)" is to color-code the error of all points in the map estimated by the algorithm.
+The primary function of the r**aw rendered map** (left) is to color-code the error of all points in the map estimated by the algorithm.
 For each point in the estimated map that does not find a corresponding point in the **ground truth (gt) map**, it is defaulted to the maximum error (**20cm**), represented as red.
-On the other hand, the "**inlier rendered map** (right)" excludes the non-overlapping regions of the point cloud and colors only the error of the inlier points after point cloud matching.
+On the other hand, the i**nlier rendered map** (right) excludes the non-overlapping regions of the point cloud and colors only the error of the inlier points after point cloud matching.
 This map therefore contains only a portion of the points from the original estimated map.

 ![image-20240127131202244](./README/image-20240127131202244.png)